mathewsanders/Tally-Walker/README.md

 ## Author

-Made with :heart: in NYC by @permakittens
+Made with :heart: by [@permakittens](http://twitter.com/permakittens)

 ## Contributing

-Contributions for bug fixing or improvements are welcome.
-Feel free to submit a pull request.
+Feedback, or contributions for bug fixing or improvements are welcome.
+Feel free to submit a pull request or open an issue.

 ## License